|Quick Facts: Audiologists|

 The median annual wage for audiologists was $78,950 in May 2021.

-Employment of audiologists is projected to grow 16 percent from 2020 to 2030, much faster than the average for all occupations.
+Employment of audiologists is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of audiologists with similar occupations.